RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

     b) Add “cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1” to the end of the command line.

-    c) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled.
+    c) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled (last number will be 1).

 17) Optional: Add the RIAPS packages to the Raspberry Pi 4 by using the following command (on the Pi).